Serving Victims of Wrecks in Intersections Across Georgia Including the Cumming, Atlanta and Alpharetta Areas

 - Carefully gathering and saving evidence of the accident and your injuries can help us ensure your case has the best chance at success

-If you or a loved one was injured in a car collision at an intersection because of a negligent driver, contact the expert Georgia car crash injury attorneys at Van Sant Law so we can talk about the situation and learn your options for your damages and injuries.
+If you or a loved one was injured in a car collision at an intersection because of a negligent driver, contact the expert Georgia car crash injury attorneys at so we can talk about the situation and learn your options for your damages and injuries.
 Trying to resolve this with an insurance company on your own or waiting too long to file a legal claim can severely hamper or prevent full recovery for your injuries.